Left Navigation

 Two provisions prohibit discrimination based on sexual orientation and gender identity.

 1. 5 U.S.C. § 2302(b)(1) parallels Title VII's prohibitions against workplace discrimination based on sex (including sexual orientation and gender identity).
-OSC often defers to the Equal Employment Opportunity Commission and related agency processes when an individual brings a claim under this section.

 When individuals believe that they have been subjected to a prohibited personnel practice based on sexual orientation or gender identity, they may seek assistance from the OSC.
+In some circumstances, OSC may defer section 2302(b)(1) claims to the EEO process.

 Factsheets and Guides